codeforcroatia/open-data/.github/CONTRIBUTING.md

   - datapackage.json
   - README.md

 Each dataset directory will have single README.md and single datapackage.json to describe a datasets in this directory.
-README.md is metadata standard used to publish your dataset in [JKAN - Open Data Portal](https://data.codeforcroatia.org/), and datapackage.json is a Frictionless Data Specification used to automatically publish your dataset at [DataHub.io](https://datahub.io/).
+README.md is metadata standard used to publish your dataset in [JKAN - Open Data Portal](https://data.codeforcroatia.org/), and datapackage.json is a Frictionless Data Specification.

 You can create and verify your datapackage.json at [create.frictionlessdata.io](https://create.frictionlessdata.io).
 For more info about Frictionless Data please visit frictionlessdata.io.